Boaz-ato/Boaz-ato/README.md

 ### Hi there 👋

 I am Boaz Ato Micah, and I am interested in writing algorithms for quantum computers.
-I am new to this field and am currently working on tackling good first issues on Qiskit.

 My Master's thesis involved investigating the crystal structure of the two-dimensional material known as Vanadium tri-iodide.
 You can explore the complete project at [Master's Thesis](https://github.com/Boaz-ato/Masters-Thesis/blob/main/Master_Thesis.pdf).